 #6: Original research

-Press releases don’t have to be based on company news — owned, original research serves as ideal release fodder.
+Press releases don’t have to be based on company news—owned, original research serves as ideal release fodder.
 Pulling anonymized trend data from your platform backend, surveying current customers and prospects or partnering with an analyst firm or research company to mine market trends all create meaningful data that can be wrapped into a press release.
-Original research releases show market thought leadership to not only press but prospects and partners alike.
+Original research releases show market thought leadership to not only the press but prospects and partners alike.

 Pillars impacted: Customers, partners